Aloe Aristata Care: Learn Tips On Growing The Lace Aloe

 Flowering and Fragrance

-The Lace Aloe produces flowers in the early summer.
+The Lance aloe produces flowers in the early summer.
 The tubular orange-red flowers don’t produce a scent and may not last very long.

-Luckily, the stalk of bright orange flowers should appear each year.
+Luckily, the stalk of bright orange lace aloe flower should appear each year.

 Light and Temperature

-Aloe aristata can do well in partial shades but be careful not to overdo it.
+Guinea fowl aloe can do well in partial shades, but be careful not to overdo it.
 Insufficient light will cause your plants to etiolate.

 This plant grows best in full sun in warm regions and prefers dry weather.
 It doesn’t need a lot of sunlight.
 Keep the plant away from direct sunlight.